 Starting Kindergarten - How To Help The First Weeks Go Smoothly (Advice from a Teacher and Other Parents)

 Starting school is a big milestone for every child (and parent!), so how can you prepare as a family for the first few weeks?
-We asked Helen, an elementary school teacher and other parents, what tips they would give to fellow parents with a child about to start school.
+We asked Helen, an elementary school teacher, and our Komodo parent community, what tips they would give to fellow parents with a child about to start school.

 Helen says, "While many children will have already had experiences of preschool, for others August/September will bring their first steps into a formal school setting.
 Regardless of previous experiences, every parent wants their child to have fun, make friends and develop a love of learning in these early days of schooling.